wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 Judiths-MBP  127.0.0.1:8301  alive   server  1.12.0  2         dc1  default &LT;all>
    </pre>

    PROTIP: The above command is only needed once to join a cluster.
-After that, agents gossip with each other to propagate membership information with each other.
+After that, agents Gossip with each other to propagate membership information with each other.

 1. For more detail about Tags: